mjstraughan/CubingHistory/docs/3x3/Methods/CEOR.md

 ## Origin and Proposal

-In April, 2012, Noah Arthurs proposed a method called Noah's CP Block [1].
+In April, 2012, Noa Arthurs proposed a method called Noah's CP Block [1].
 This was a method that permuted all corners after solving a 2x2x2 block.

 ![](img/CEOR/CPBlock.png)

-Noah Arthurs proposed Noah's CP Block 2.0 in May, 2013 [2].
+Noa Arthurs proposed Noah's CP Block 2.0 in May, 2013 [2].
 This method was also focused on permuting all corners early in the solve.
 The difference is that it starts with a 1x2x3 block.
 This method is close to the modern version of CEOR, but permutes all remaining corners after solving a block on the left instead of during.

 ![](img/CEOR/CPBlock2.png)
 ![](img/CEOR/CPBlock2-2.png)